Current Zero Interruption

 (b) High pressure:

-When pressure increases, the density of particles increases, which causes a high rate of deionization and hence increase the dielectric strength of medium
+When pressure increases, the density of particles increases, which causes a high rate of deionization and hence increase the dielectric strength of the medium

 The natural combination of ions occurs rapidly when they are cooled.
 Therefore the arc cooling can increase dielectric strength.